The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Known results for type

-is the probability of extinction of the population at or before time $t$.
-This solution can be interpreted as a sum over the number of initial ancestral founders at $t = 0$, with $\mu(t; \alpha)$ the mean number of ancestral families surviving at time $t$, and each family size independently and exponentially distributed with mean $\beta(t; \alpha)$.
+where $\delta(x)$ is the Dirac delta function.
+For the subcritical and critical cases, $\alpha \le 0$, eventual extinction of the entire population is almost certain, and in the supercritical case, $\alpha > 0$, eventual extinction occurs with probability $e^{-2\alpha}$.
+Eq.~(\ref{FellersPoissonGammaMixture}) can be interpreted as a sum over the number of initial ancestral founders at $t = 0$, with $\mu(t; \alpha)$ the mean number of ancestral families surviving at time $t$, and each family size independently and exponentially distributed with mean $\beta(t; \alpha)$.